Barbie as the Princess and the Pauper: Video game

 A video game for Game Boy Advance, PC, and Macintosh was released in 2004 by Vivendi Universal Games.
 In the Game Boy Advance title, the plot follows that of the movie: players must thwart Preminger's attempt to take over the kingdom by marrying Anneliese.
 Players control four characters: Anneliese, Erika, Serafina, and Wolfie.

+Legacy

+In January 2024, to commemorate the film's 20th anniversary many cast and crew members including songwriters Megan Cavallari and Amy Powers, producers Jennifer McCarron and Rob Hudnut, editor Greg Richardson, director William Lau, singers Julie Stevens and Melissa Lyons and voice actors Kelly Sheridan and Brian Drummond reunited by partaking in a 1-hour and a half livestream on YouTube on The Tammy Tuckey Show.
+The event had been organised ahead of time.